-And if making your website accessible will increase your general audience, sway a bulk of people with disabilities and aging population to prioritize trying or using your website for product and services (when targeted marketing effort is carried out to discuss your efforts around accessibility), there will be an increase in sales or conversion which then translates to a good Return on Investment (ROI) on accessibility.
+And if making your website accessible will increase your general audience, sway a bulk of people with disabilities and the aging population to prioritize trying or using your website for products and services (when targeted marketing effort is carried out to discuss your efforts around accessibility), there will be an increase in sales or conversion which then translates to a good Return on Investment (ROI) on accessibility.

 With digital accessibility, always remember the ROI first of all lies in doing it right the first time.
 When this is done, let the marketing campaign begin!.
 We have summarized all of the above in a simple infographic…

 Title: DISABLED ACCESS AND ALL ACCESS: BENEFITS OF WEB ACCESSIBILITY